rohitsaraswat7865/Reqnroll_Playwright_CSharp/README.md

 # Playwright Base Framework

-This project is a base automation framework using [Playwright](https://playwright.dev/dotnet/) and [SpecFlow](https://specflow.org/) for end-to-end testing of web applications in C#.
+This project is a base automation framework using [Playwright](https://playwright.dev/dotnet/) and [Reqnroll](https://reqnroll.net/) for end-to-end testing of web applications in C#.
+Migrated from Specflow to Reqnroll.

 ## Features
-- SpecFlow for BDD-style test scenarios
+- Reqnroll for BDD-style test scenarios
 - Playwright for browser automation
 - Page Object Model structure
 - Example feature: SauceDemo